rempsyc/lavaanExtra/paper/paper.md

 ```

 Should we want to use these latent variables in a full SEM model, we do not
 need to define the latent variables again, only the new components.
-In the
+With the
-example below, the dependent variables DV (`speed` and `textual`) are mediated
-by the mediator M (`visual`) and predicted by the independent variables IV
-(`ageyr` and `grade`).
-Similarly, we specify covariances between the DVs and
-IVs, and in this case our indirect effects can be determined automatically.
+`lavaanExtra` syntax, when defining our lists of components, we can think of
+the `=` sign as "predicted by", a bit like `~` for regression.
+There is
+an exception to this for the `indirect` object, which also allows specifying
+our variables directly instead.
+When such is the case, `write_lvaan()` will
+define all indirect paths automatically.

 ```r